 As vinyl is making a resurgence, there is a vast selection of turntables on the market from industry veterans as well some new entrants to the market.

-The Pro-Ject X2 B is another option in the mid-priced market that has a lot of promise.
+The Pro-Ject X2 B (buy at Amazon) is another option in the mid-priced market that has a lot of promise.
 It sells for $1,799, and features direct drive, comes with a Sumiko Rainier MM cartridge with replaceable stylus, and features balanced outputs .

 Final Thoughts on the Marantz TT-15S1Turntable